Ted Kennedy (ice hockey): Style of play

 Although Kennedy was not a gifted skater, he compensated with a fierce determination and tireless hard work.
 Among modern era players his style of play has been compared to Bobby Clarke and Jarome Iginla.
 Line-mate Howie Meeker said that while he was a much better skater than Kennedy, "He went from A to B just as fast I could because he went through people" [sic].
 Kennedy was a perfect fit into coach Hap Day's coaching style of emphasizing defense, positional hockey and physical play.
 He brought to the Leafs a classy, humble leadership and the knack for scoring goals when they were most needed.
 He fought for every inch of ice and was difficult to separate from the puck.
 He was also known for his agility, stick-handling, playmaking, passing skills and physical toughness.

 Dick Irvin once compared the styles of Syl Apps, previous captain of the Leafs, to Kennedy in how the two centres used their wingers.
-"Apps used to hit the defense at top speed and Gordie Drillon would come along and pick up the garbage", said Irvin, whereas Kennedy would "go into the corners and get the puck out to their wings."
+"Apps used to hit the defence at top speed and Gordie Drillon would come along and pick up the garbage", said Irvin, whereas Kennedy would "go into the corners and get the puck out to their wings."
 Hap Day had said he could see Nels Stewart's influence on Kennedy.
 Like Stewart, Kennedy had a more upright lie on his hockey stick which kept the puck closer to his feet.
 Kennedy was also widely believed to be the best faceoff man in hockey and seldom lost an important faceoff.
 Along with his regular shift, he also played a role on the penalty kill.